analysiscenter/batchflow/docs/intro/named_expr.rst

 * B('name') - a batch class attribute or component name
 * V('name') - a pipeline variable name
 * C('name') - a pipeline config option
-* F(name) - a callable which takes a batch (could be a batch class method or a function)
+* F(name) - a callable which takes a batch (could be a batch class method or an arbitrary function)

 B - batch component